mpks/autoed/docs/pages/configuring_autoed.rst

      Name of the directory where to keep the processed results (xia2 log files and reports).

+   - ``report_wait_time_sec``

+    Because SLURM jobs can be run in parallel, generating report files is asynchronous.
+For each dataset, any of the pipelines can update the report at any time.
+To solve this problem, each pipeline starts a new process that waits for data to be processed and then updates the report files.
+This parameter sets the time limit (in seconds) for how long the report update process will wait for the pipeline to finish.

+   - ``slurm_user``

+    Name of the SLURM user.
+Usually ``gda2``.

+   - ``run_multiplex``

+    Run multiplex processing.

+   - ``multiplex_pipeline``

+    Name of the pipeline on which to run the multiplex processing.

+   - ``multiplex_indexing_percent_threshold``

+    Include only those datasets with indexing percentage above this value in the multiplex processing.

+   - ``multiplex_run_on_every_nth``

+    Run multiplex only when the number of successful datasets (above the threshold percentage) is a multiple of this number.

    - ``run_pipelines: {"default": true, "user": true, ...}``